arvidsandin/arvidsandin.github.io/src/content/blog/better-searches/level-up-browser-searches.md

 For example, if you're always looking up facts about things, you could get straight to Wikipedia.
 If you're learning a language, you might want to get to bab.la for translations or if you're working with a new programming framework, Stack Overflow could be your target instead.

-After just a couple of minutes of setup, you can easily get there by typing one or a few extra letters before the search term, such as "w" for Wikipedia, "b" for bab.la and "sof" for Stack Overflow respectively, which some example searches being `w united states senate`, `b esperanza` and `sof react error nothing was returned from render`.
+After just a couple of minutes of setup, you can easily get there by typing one or a few extra letters before the search term, such as "w" for Wikipedia, "b" for bab.la and "sof" for Stack Overflow respectively, which some example searches being `w united states senate`, `b esperanza` and `sof copy object in javascript`.

 ## Adding shortcuts